-As a regulated commodity, white sugar can only be imported by the four registered importers, which are also sugar companies that purchase plantation sugar cane from farmers to produce white sugar.
-Raw sugar and refined sugar can only be imported by processors that will use the raw sugar as a raw material for their production.
-Also, whenever it deems necessary, the GOI can grant sugar processors permission to import raw sugar, provided that it is used to meet demand, due to domestic production shortfalls.
-In 2011, registered sugar importers are required to support the sugar price should the price fall below Rp.
-7,000/kg (US\$ 764/MT) at the farmer level.
-The GOI limits the issuance of refined sugar import permit for the food and beverage industry to every six months.
+As a regulated commodity, white sugar can only be imported by registered importers.
+Registered importers must also be sugar producers and are required to produce at least 75 percent of their white sugar from Indonesian-grown sugarcane.
+Raw sugar can only be imported by processors that will use it for their own refining, while refined sugar may be imported by food processors for their own production.
+Also, whenever it deems necessary, the GOI can grant sugar mills permission to import raw sugar for white sugar production, provided that it is used to meet any idle capacity due to domestic cane production shortfalls.